jlevy/og-equity-compensation/README.md

     early.
 Your manager may well agree that is is fair for someone who has added a lot of value to the company to own stock even if they leave earlier than expected, especially for something like a family emergency.
-    These kinds of contingencies are entirely discretionary.
+  - These kinds of acceleration of vesting are entirely discretionary, however, unless you negotiated for special acceleration in an employment agreement.
+    Such special acceleration rights are typically reserved for executives who negotiate their employment offers heavily.

   - 🚧 How does taking time off, for example a leave of absence, affect the vesting schedule?

 - 🄳 Vesting may be triggered outside of the vesting schedule, depending on the terms of an